-It takes time for new technologies to be accepted, let alone ubiquitous.
-At some point, technologies such cell phones, desktops, laptops, email, apps. were looked at with skepticism before they became essential parts of our everyday lives.
+It takes time for new technologies to be accepted, let alone become ubiquitous.
+At some point, technologies such as cell phones, desktops, laptops, email, apps were looked at with skepticism before they became essential parts of our everyday lives.
 In a manner similar to the aforementioned technologies, Machine Learning and Artificial Intelligence are slowly but surely permeating the CPG industry.

 Broadly speaking, Machine Learning encompasses a set of algorithms that are used to identify and predict patterns in data.
 These algorithms work well with large data sets and can ingest a wide range of data types, which are essential to effective demand planning.

 When combined with today’s powerful computing capabilities, machine learning algorithms enable us to view and leverage data in ways that weren’t common years ago.
 The creation of machine learning models is an iterative process with the goal of precision.

 The term Artificial Intelligence is commonly used to refer to Machine Learning algorithms that have achieved high levels of accuracy.
 While not an actual artificial brain, the predictive capabilities of an industry-specific AI can exceed the predictive capabilities of a person.
 Ironically, these predictive capabilities typically are the result of a team of data scientists who have tuned a set of advanced machine learning algorithms on a specific set of data.